‘Kim Kardashian’s Doppelgänger’ Kami Osman Flaunts Her Cleavage In Sultry Selfie

-Instagram users may often have to make a double-take after seeing Kami Osman’s account.
-It’s not just her stunning beauty that earns their notice, but also the fact that she looks so similar to reality superstar Kim Kardashian West that she has been dubbed the famous celebrity’s doppelgänger.
+Instagram users may often have to do a double take after seeing Kami Osman’s account.
+However, it’s not just the model’s stunning beauty that can cause those scrolling through the social media site to take notice.
+Some fans have compared Kami to reality superstar Kim Kardashian West, even going so far as to dub Kami as the famous celebrity’s doppelgänger.

-The two look so alike that Osman was even invited onto an episode of Keeping Up With the Kardashians.
-However, the relationship between the two near twins has grown frosty since Kami called out Kim for wearing a dress to the Met Gala that looked suspiciously similar to her own birthday look.
+Kami’s looks caught the attention of Kim, who invited her doppelgänger to appear on an episode of Keeping Up With the Kardashians.
+However, the relationship between the two near twins has grown frosty recently, ever since Kami called out Kim for wearing a dress to the Met Gala that looked suspiciously similar to Kami’s own birthday look.

-Though Kami is not yet at Kim levels of fame, she nonetheless has a huge social media fandom of over 772,000 followers.
-Kami is sure not to disappoint her fans, regularly posting updates about her life, like a sultry selfie posted yesterday evening.
+Although Kami has not yet reached Kim levels of fame, she nonetheless has a huge social media fandom of over 772,000 followers.
+The model is sure not to disappoint her fans, regularly posting updates about her life.
+Last night was no different, as Kami posted a sultry selfie to her account.

-In the picture, Kami was reclining on a sofa when it appeared she decided to unwrap her bathroom to reveal the smallest of strapless Barbie-pink bralettes.
-The bralette not only showcases her ample cleavage, but is also placed so low down that she is dangerously close to a nip slip.
+In the picture, Kami was reclining on a sofa when it appeared she decided to unwrap her bathrobe to reveal her wearing a tiny strapless Barbie-pink bandeau top.
+The top showed off her ample cleavage and was worn so low as to cause fears of a potential nip slip.

-Completing the picture was a simple gold choker.
-Kami is posed cocking her head in a way that surely teased her besotted fans.
+Completing the picture was a simple gold choker and very minimal makeup.
+Kami posed by cocking her head to the side, in a way that surely teased her besotted fans.

 The shot soon earned over 12,000 likes and more than 100 comments.